mahee-miah/myLearningTools/README.md

 The cool thing is that I can see the live preview of my markdown document using markdown and html layers that my dad added in my spacemacs configuration file.

+Well here I am now, I will use spacemacs from now on.
+No more text editor.
+More tomorrow.

 ### June 26, 2020 (**Quarintine and Protesting.**)

 Today is June 26, 2020.